 What to look for when you’re booking a tour

-So, they are the advantages and disadvantages when you take tours (at least as I see them).
+So, there are the advantages and disadvantages when you take tours (at least as I see them).
 The next question is how to take tours in a way that can give you the best of both worlds – the benefits with as few of the downsides as possible?
 Here’s what to think about when you book a tour.

-Pick your company carefully
+Pick your tour company carefully

-Try booking with a local outfit
+Try booking with a local tour operator

 For shorter tours lasting a day or two, look at booking your tour in-country with a local company.
-Not only will they have great local knowledge, you’ll be putting money directly into the hands of the locals
+Not only will they have great local knowledge, you’ll be putting money directly into the hands of the locals.

 Check the itinerary closely